trentlarson/endorser-docs/src/transactions.rst

   ============ ====
   @context     always the schema: "https://schema.org"
-  @type        always the type: "PlanAction" agent        optional DID of the proposing person or organization description  optional free-form explanation endTime      optional date when the planned activity will end identifier   optional identifier for this plan, which should be a full URL image        optional image URL name         optional short name startTime    optional date when the planned activity will start
+  @type        always the type: "PlanAction" agent        optional `{ identifier: "DID" }` for the proposing Person or Organization description  optional free-form explanation endTime      optional date when the planned activity will end identifier   optional identifier for this plan, which should be a full URI image        optional image URL name         optional short name startTime    optional date when the planned activity will start url          optional external URL for the project
   ============ ====

 Example: